open-telemetry/opentelemetry-specification/specification/trace/api.md

 A `Span` must allow retrieving `TraceId` and `SpanId`, as described in [Retrieving the TraceID and SpanID](#retrieving-the-traceid-and-spanid) and provide simple accessors for `TraceFlags` and `TraceState`.

+#### IsValid

+An API called `IsValid` on a `Span`, that returns a boolean value, which is `true` if the Span has a non-zero TraceID and a non-zero SpanID, MUST be provided.

+#### IsRemote

+An API called `IsRemote` on a `Span`, that returns a boolean value, which is `true` if the Span was propagated from a remote parent, MUST be provided.
+When extracting a propagated span through the [Propagators API](../context/api-propagators.md#propagators-api), `IsRemote` MUST return true, whereas for any child spans it MUST return false.
+When `IsRemote` is `true`, `IsRecording` is always `false`.

 #### IsRecording